 - Comply with the rules, regulations, standards and procedures approved by the state records commission and issued by the Director of Records Management and Archives Service.

 State of Missouri Agency Records Retention Schedules, then expand Department of Higher Education, then expand Missouri State University.

 Each department on campus shall promote sound records management practices by adhering to the following guidelines:

 - Establishment of realistic records retention and disposal schedules for all its records.
-The Missouri Secretary of State's Office maintains a file containing the approved records disposition schedules for the University.
-Please notify the General Counsel's Office at extension 6-8507 whenever changes are warranted to existing disposition schedules.
+The Missouri Secretary of State's Office maintains a file containing the approved records disposition schedules for the university.
+Please notify the General Counsel's Office at 417-836-8507 whenever changes are warranted to existing disposition schedules.
 (Refer to the links above for all retention schedules housed at the Missouri Secretary of State's Office.)

 - Development of a vital records protection program for all permanent and essential records in the department.

 - Minimize microfilming costs.